Zigzag Canyon Overlook Hike on Mt Hood

-Despite its rugged and imposing scenery, the hike to Zigzag Canyon stands out as one of the most approachable hikes on Mt Hood.
-The hike begins at an elevation of 6,000 feet at the rustic-chic Timberline ski lodge.
+Despite its imposing scenery, the hike to Zigzag Canyon stands out as one of the most approachable hikes on Mt Hood.
+It begins at an elevation of 6,000 feet at the rustic-chic Timberline ski lodge.
 From here, you’ll follow the Pacific Crest Trail through fields of wildflowers and canyons carved by alpine glaciers to reach the enormous chasm that is Zigzag Canyon.
 After the hike, kick back at the lodge with a beer or hot chocolate.
-Here is everything you need to know about hiking to the Zigzag Canyon Overlook.
+Here’s everything you need to know about hiking to the Zigzag Canyon Overlook.

 Lupines bloom at Zigzag Canyon Overlook